Manage GCP Certificate Authority Pool IAM Access

 Beyond these examples

-These snippets focus on specific CaPoolIamMember features: non-authoritative member grants and IAM conditions for temporal access control.
-They’re intentionally minimal rather than complete IAM configurations.
+These snippets focus on specific IAM binding features: single-member grants (CaPoolIamMember), multi-member role bindings (CaPoolIamBinding), and time-based access with IAM Conditions.
+They’re intentionally minimal rather than full access control policies.

-The examples reference pre-existing infrastructure such as CA pools (by ID) and GCP project and location configuration.
-They focus on granting member access rather than provisioning CA pools or managing complete IAM policies.
+The examples reference pre-existing infrastructure such as CA pools (referenced by caPool property) and GCP project and location configuration.
+They focus on configuring IAM bindings rather than provisioning the underlying CA infrastructure.

 To keep things focused, common IAM patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how member-level IAM grants are wired, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how each IAM binding type is wired, not provide drop-in access control modules.
 See the CaPoolIamMember resource reference for all available configuration options.

 Let's manage GCP Certificate Authority Pool IAM Access